 B) Ensure members are involved in community support.

 6) Participate in evening, weekend, and holiday programs.

-A) Work one (occasionally two) weekend recs each month, an evening rec each month, and four of six major holidays each year.
+A) Work one (occasionally two) weekend recreations each month, an evening rec each month, and four of six major holidays each year.

 B) Coordinate compensatory time-off with the Director and other staff to keep weekly work hours to 38-40.